-Sam Williams is in his first year at Rutgers as the special teams assistant.
-He spent 2012 in offensive quality control at Vanderbilt.
+Sam Williams is in his second year at Rutgers and primarily works with the offensive line.
+He spent 2013 assisting with special teams, previously working in offensive quality control at Vanderbilt in 2012.

 During his one year in Nashville, the Commodores went 9-4 – the program’s best record since 1915 – and ended the year on a seven-game winning streak by defeating NC State in the Music City Bowl.
 Finishing the year ranked No. 20 in the USA Today/Coaches Poll and No. 23 in the Associated Press Poll, Vanderbilt scored its most points since World War I (390).

-Prior to working with the Commordoes, Williams spent four years on the staff at his alma mater, Shepherd (W.Va.)
+Prior to working with the Commodores, Williams spent four years on the staff at his alma mater, Shepherd (W.Va.)
 University.

 Williams started his collegiate career in 2007 as a student assistant at Shepherd under highly regarded head coach Monte Cater.
 That season, he worked with inside linebackers and special teams during the Rams’ 10-2 campaign.

 From 2008-11, Williams served as Shepherd’s quarterbacks coach.
 In 2008, Shepherd quarterbacks set a single season team mark by throwing for just five interceptions.
 In 2010, the Rams advanced to the NCAA Division II national semifinals during a 12-2 campaign.

 THE WILLIAMS FILE

 2014: Offensive Line Assistant